-The ABC’s of Rational Thinking: Education and Therapy
+The ABC’s of Rational Thinking

 In the field of rational thinking, aka rational emotive therapy, aka cognitive behavior therapy, there is a particular homework assignment that can be helpful in building skill in rational thinking.
 Rational thinking is a higher brain function and it’s typically not taught in public or private schools.
 The closest you have come to rational thinking has been in science and math classes where evidence and proof are principle guidelines.
 We generally don’t know how to apply evidence and proof in regards to our own thinking.
 Rational thinking has a lot of substantiated merit as an antidote to anxiety and depression and is one of the ingredients in the treatment of trauma.

 To assist in getting a grip on rational thinking, we need to use situations which generate a troubled state of mind; we need a problem, because rational thinking therapy is very solution oriented, and there is no solution without a problem.